RainbowJM/RestaurantApplication/README.md

 ####User Service
 path: http://localhost:8083

-GET /user/:restaurantId/ (only for staff)
+GET /user/:restaurantId/
-Gets all users from a certain restaurant
+- Gets all users from a certain restaurant

 GET /user/:id/
-Gets information of a user/guest/tableguest
+- Gets information of a user/guest/tableguest

 PATCH /user/:id/
-Allows you to update the user information, like roles etc.
+- Allows you to update the user information, like roles

 POST /user/
-Creates a user
+- Creates a user

 DELETE /user/:id/
-Delete a user
+- Delete a user

 ####Restaurant Service